-Kathy holds a Diploma in Nursing and a Bachelor of Science (Nursing, with Distinction) from University of Alberta, a Master of Arts in Leadership (Chancellors Award), and a Graduate Certificate in Executive Coaching from Royal Roads University.
+Kathy holds a Diploma in Nursing and a Bachelor of Science (Nursing, with Distinction) from the University of Alberta, a Master of Arts in Leadership (Chancellors Award), and a Graduate Certificate in Executive Coaching from Royal Roads University (Victoria, BC).

-Dr. Tom Roemer is Vice-President, Academic at BCIT.
-He is responsible for providing academic vision at the Institute and leadership in the educational, international, Indigenous and applied research portfolios.
+Dr. Tom Roemer is Vice President, Academic and is responsible for providing academic vision at the Institute and leadership in the educational, international, Indigenous and applied research portfolios.
 Previously, he developed production control software and data solutions for corporate clients.

 Ana Lopez is a champion of transformational educational change.
 She specializes in human resources and labour relations, offering strategic leadership to a diverse portfolio of human resource functions.
-Prior to joining BCIT, Ana served as VP Human Resources at Translink, and Director of HR Services at the Coast Mountain Bus Company.
+Prior to joining BCIT, Ana served as Vice President Human Resources at Translink, and Director of Human Resources Services at the Coast Mountain Bus Company.